Qlab-UDel/qlab/analysis/sl-psychopy-analysis/blast_in_scanner_beh/README.md

 * Write all auditory output to NAS

 ```
-/data/projects/blast/data_summaries/blast_in_lab_adult/behavioral/blast_adult_in_scanner_behavioral.csv
+/data/projects/blast/data_summaries/blast_in_lab_adult/behavioral/
 ```

 NOTE: The copy of the script pushed to Github does not currently calculate RT slope and mean RT for visual data.
-The copy on NAS has a working version of this functionality
+The copy on NAS has a working version of this functionality (true for Nov/ 2019?)

+# stat_analysis folder

+- Script for analyzing processed raw data.